Business in the Community Scotland

 - We engage with colleagues across the UK-wide BITC network to deliver the expertise of the whole organisation to Scotland

-- Our Advisory Board is made up of influential leaders who possess unique knowledge, skills and connections
+- Our Leadership Board is made up of influential leaders who possess unique knowledge, skills and connections

 - Our current key partnerships are: